PetitCoinCoin/advent-of-code/2019/comments.md

 I had a nice solution for day 19 part 2, only with integer.
 But I guess at some point in the beam a slope varied a little, and I got some offset.
 I found the correct solution by visualising the beam in the predefined area, but wanted something more programatic.
 So I went for the full calculation of the slopes, but I'm not very happy with it.
 The '0.5' seems a little bit too arbitrary (even if it makes sense!)

 I'm truly amazed byt the construction of day 21 puzzle, but I did not like it.
 I don't really know why but, still.

+Oh my.
+Day 22 part 2 was just impossible.
+It has been so hard, I had to look for more than hints.
+It kind of felt like cheating, but afterall, this year was all about improving my JS skills and learning new stuff with this language.
+And I did, so I guess that still counts.